 I’ve always wanted to share information on how we make the show, so here it is: all the equipment/software we use to record our show.
-Any questions or requests for clarification/more information are welcome via e-mail or the forums.

 - To edit the ID3 tags on the episodes, I use MP3tag, which I can’t recommend enough for podcasters.
 It makes ID3 tagging much, much easier.

 - Now that we’re not recording in the same room anymore, Skype is a necessity.
 Each host records their own mic output themselves using Audacity.
 After recording, all the individually recorded tracks get edited together using Adobe Audition.